 Our mission is to invent intelligent biomedical devices that advance science, enhance health, and reduce illness and disability.

-Congratulations to Lyndia Wu for being accepted for a podium presentation at the 2015 Summer Biomechanics, Bioengineering, and Biotransport Conference (SB3C) in Snowbird, UT!
+Congratulations to Fidel Hernandez for taking 1st place in the PhD Student Paper Competition at the 2016 Summer Biomechanics, Bioengineering, and Biotransport Conference (SB3C) in National Harbor, MD!

 Published manuscript: M.C.
 Yip, D.B.
 Camarillo.
 "Model-less hybrid position/force control: a minimalist approach for continuum manipulators in unknown, constrained environments."
 IEEE Transactions on Robotics.

 Published manuscript: C. Kuo C, L.C.
 Wu, B.T.
 Hammoor, J.F.
 Luck, H.C.
 Cutcliffe, R.C.
 Lynall, J.R.
 Kait, K.R.
 Campbell, J.P.
 Mihalik, C.R.
 Bass, D.B.
 Camarillo.
 "Effect of the mandible on mouthguard measurements of head kinematics."
 Journal of Biomechanics.

 Congratulations to Mehmet Kurt for winning the Stanford Child Health Research Institute postdoctoral fellowship!